 While the DSM-IV-TR is not a perfected method of diagnosis, it is the best tool available at this time.
 The next version of DSM – DSM-V – is in process and will be published in the next two to three years.
 As we learn more about psychiatric disorders, taking into account both biology and the environment, our ability to accurately diagnose psychiatric disorders should continue to improve.

-To better understand how the DSM-IV-TR is used, I will use Mikey, a seven year old Caucasian male who presented for evaluation with his mother.
-Mikey is having is disruptive behavior at school and at home.
-Mother reports that Mikey was always an active child and states that once he learned to walk; he would take physical risks, like jumping off furniture, fences, and other structures, sustaining two broken bones by the age of 5.
+To better understand how the DSM-IV-TR is used, I will use Mikey, a seven-year-old Caucasian male who presented for evaluation with his mother.
+Mikey is exhibiting disruptive behavior at school and at home.
+His mother reports that Mikey was always an active child and states that once he learned to walk, he would take physical risks, like jumping off furniture, fences, and other structures, sustaining two broken bones by the age of five.
 He often ignored requests both at home and at school.
 In Kindergarten, he would not sit still during structured activities and needed constant reminders to sit in his seat and would bother the other children by talking and poking them.
-In first grade the demands of a full school day made his behavior escalate.
+In first grade, the demands of a full school day made his behavior escalate.
 He did not listen in class and would not do his assignments, or if he did his homework, would not turn it in.
-He was behind academically due to this.
-Also, other children wanted to avoid him because he angered easily and would impulsively push them or tease them during playtime.
+He fell behind academically.
+Also, other children avoided him because he angered easily and would impulsively push them or tease them during playtime.
 He also distracted them during class by making noises or moving too much in his seat.
-He would get upset both at home and at school when he asked to do something he does not want to do and often “forgot” to do his chores or do activity of daily living (like showering and brushing teeth).
+He would get upset both at home and at school when asked to do something he didn’t want to do and often “forgot” to do his chores or activities of daily living (like showering and brushing his teeth).
 He has great difficulty enjoying any leisure activity as he is constantly restless.

 Other than this, Mikey is a happy boy who eats and sleeps well.
-He does not have any health problems, and his home life is stable.
-He has been tested by the school, and to their surprise, he has a very high IQ, but is behind about six months in his academics.
+He does not have any health problems and his home life is stable.
+He’s been tested by the school, and to their surprise, he has a very high IQ (but is still behind about six months in his academics).

-His psychiatrist diagnoses Attention Deficit Hyperactivity Disorder, Combined Type.
-Let’s look at the DSM-IV-TR for Attention Deficit Hyperactivity Disorder and see how the doctor came to this conclusion.
+His psychiatrist diagnoses attention deficit hyperactivity disorder, combined type.
+Let’s look at the DSM-IV-TR for the definition of attention deficit hyperactivity disorder and see how the doctor came to this conclusion.
 Mikey’s symptoms are starred to the left of the items listed.